umncsk/scheduler/API_REFERENCE.md

 Here is API reference.
-Use your [ToyoNet-ACE](https://www.ace.toyo.ac.jp/ct/home) ID and password.
+Use your <a href="https://www.ace.toyo.ac.jp/ct/home" target="_blank">ToyoNet-ACE</a> ID and password.

 ## Usage
 HTTP request              | Description